Roper Lake State Park

 Pets are allowed at the Park.4 What's enjoyable for your barky, furry pals is they have a Dog Park!

 - Leash your pet out in public - maximum: six feet long

 - Pick up after your pet: hygienically place pet waste into a designated bin.

-- Pets prohibited on a swimming beach or in specific cabin rentals
+- NO Pets on swimming beach

 Watching Birds & Other Animals at Roper Lake